singletonpa/usu-course-transport-data-research/Data/Transportation_datasets.md

 * **RDS format: https://raw.github.com/singletonpa/bicycle-safety-roundabouts/main/Data/Survey/dat3.rds**
 * **CSV format: https://raw.github.com/singletonpa/bicycle-safety-roundabouts/main/Data/Survey/dat3.csv**

 Each row is a survey response from a single person.
-The meaning of various column names can be taken from the survey questions documents here: https://github.com/singletonpa/bicycle-safety-roundabouts/tree/main/Data/Survey
+The meaning of various column names can be taken from the [survey questions documents found here](https://github.com/singletonpa/bicycle-safety-roundabouts/tree/main/Data/Survey).

 ## Logan non-motorized trail count data

 This dataset includes information on hourly counts of non-motorized (walking and bicycling) traffic at two specific locations in/near Logan, UT.
 Data are available for two infrared counters between June 2017 and February 2020.
 These data were obtained from the Cache County active transportation and trails planner.
 They also include data on air quality and weather information.
+More information can be found at this project's [GitHub page](https://github.com/saileshacharya1/trail-volumes-air-quality/main/).

 **Download the trail-volumes-air-quality data (main_data):**
 * **RDS format: https://raw.github.com/saileshacharya1/trail-volumes-air-quality/main/online-repository/data/intermediate/main_data.rds**